Hama-rikyu Gardens

 ©AFLO

-Featuring a tidal pond with water drawn from Tokyo Bay and a wild duck preserve, Hama-rikyu Gardens is the garden of the Tokugawa Shogunate family, and functioned as the branch castle of the Edo Castle during the Edo era.
+Featuring a tidal pond with water drawn from Tokyo Bay and duck hunting grounds, Hama-rikyu Gardens is the garden of the Tokugawa Shogunate family, and functioned as the branch castle of the Edo Castle during the Edo era.
 It's said that the garden's current form was completed during the reign of the 11th-generation Shogun, Ienari.
 After the Meiji Restoration, it became the detached palace of the imperial family, and was renamed Hama-rikyu.

 View scenic routes that include this spot